morrisseyt/SRGenerator/README.md

 # SRG

-SRG, short for the Snort Rule Suggester, is a command-line tool that can be use to detect potentially malicious network traffic.
+SRG, short for the Snort Rule Suggester, is a command-line tool that can be used to detect potentially malicious network traffic.

 # About